ClementCardonnel/NavigationSplitView-Issue/README.md

 ## What is currently happening:

-There's no default sidebar control, and when the window gets resized, the detail view is always the one being displayed.
+There's no default sidebar control, and when the window gets resized, the detail view is always the one getting displayed.

 ## Reproduction steps